Björn Höcke: Political views

-Political scientists such as Gero Neugebauer and Hajo Funke have commented that Höcke's opinions are close to the National Democratic Party of Germany and consider his statements völkisch, racist and fascist.
+Political scientists such as Gero Neugebauer and Hajo Funke have commented that Höcke's opinions are close to the Die Heimat and consider his statements völkisch, racist and fascist.
 In September 2019, a German court ruled that describing Höcke as fascist was not libelous.
 However, a later court ruling in 2020 ruled against the FDP politician Sebastian Czaja for stating that the court ruling had classified Höcke as a fascist.
 He participated in several rallies of the anti-Islam Pegida movement alongside Andreas Kalbitz in the early 2020s.

 Höcke has expressed public support for the far-right ecologist magazine Die Kehre (The Turning), which has been published since 2020 in an attempt to "reclaim" environmental conservation from the left.

+In April 2026 he laid out his political views for the future of Germany in a 4 ½ hour interview that went viral in Germany, gathering more than a million views in the first day it got published on YouTube.

 Education

 He opposes the mainstreaming of students with disabilities, calling for such students to go to separate special education schools.
-In an interview with far-right publisher Götz Kubitschek, Höcke compared inclusive schooling to communism and claimed that the Convention on the Rights of Persons with Disabilities by the United Nations only applied to newly industrialized and developing counties.
+In an interview with far-right publisher Götz Kubitschek, Höcke compared inclusive schooling to communism and claimed that the Convention on the Rights of Persons with Disabilities by the United Nations only applied to newly industrialized and developing countries.
 He opposes school sexual education, which he called "harmful, expensive, tax-funded social experiments that serve to abolish the natural order of sexes" and a means of "early sexualization of the students".
 Höcke described sexual education as an attempt to "dissolute the natural polarity of the two sexes", stating that "the higher development of humanity goes back to polarity".